 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 The compensation does not impact how and where products appear on this site and does not impact reviews that are published.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 For more details please see the disclosures found at the bottom of every page.

-Update: It looks as if Hyatt is as increased the annual purchase limit from 55,000 points to an impressive 110,000 points
+Update: It looks as if Hyatt has increased the annual purchase limit from 55,000 points to an impressive 110,000 points

 The current Hyatt points sale offers World of Hyatt members the same 40% bonus that was on offer over the summer and, just as it did then, that 40% represents the best bonus that Hyatt generally offers in its points sales…but the sale is ending tomorrow.